What makes Zip Line Fun the World’s safest zip line?

 Why is the length of cable that comes with a zip line system longer than the stated length of the zip line?

 Additional length of cable is provided so you have extra cable to go around the circumference of your tree.
-This will allow you to actually have a 90’ zip line when you are buying the ZL90!

 What are the breaking strengths on your cable?